ahmedabb104/ahmedabb104/README.md

-## Looking for a Machine Learning or Data Analyst co-op position for Summer 2025!
+## Looking for a Machine Learning or Data Science co-op position for Summer 2025!

 - 📚 Master of Data Science and AI student at University of Waterloo
 - 🧠 I'm currently learning EDA, data engineering, and neural networks